cheojeg/graphql-express-tutorial/README.md

 # graphql-express-tutorial
-A very simple application to lear GraphQL integrated with and express server
+A very simple application to learn GraphQL integrated with and express server

-      npm run dev
+    $ npm run dev

-      npm run json:server
+    $ npm run json:server